Report

 In just one integration, our legal and product teams will navigate the sales and legal processes of building out a contract with these payment processors.
 Our engineers will then navigate the integrations and start routing payments through the most efficient processors.

-Once released, our payments teams then have the expertise to monitor and track all the payments made through Paddle.
+Once released, our payments teams then have the expertise to monitor and track all the sales made through Paddle.
 Their primary goal and expertise is to squeeze every ounce of revenue for you by routing payments through the processors that have the best payment acceptance rate.

 All that work that your engineering team would have been doing in the build approach when it comes to routing payments?
 We do that for you.
 Our internal engines and teams are set up to constantly monitor payment gateways for any changes and quickly and easily make those adjustments for our customers.
 We have built out a logic that automatically recovers payments and gives you the biggest chances of payment success.